riboviz/riboviz/docs/user/run-shiny-server-operation.md

 "Listening on http://127.0.0.1:4254"
 ```

-The IP address provided can simply be pasted into a web browsers URL bar and will direct you to the shiny server which is now hosted from the local machine.
+The IP address provided can simply be pasted into a web browser's URL bar and will direct you to the shiny server which is now hosted from the local machine.

 ## Activating the shiny server on a headless machine